North America Public Cord Blood Banks

 The Umbilical Cord Blood Collection Program (UCBCP) is a California state program administered by the University of California Davis Health System.

-Carolinas Cord Blood Bank accepts MAIL-IN DONATIONS.
+Carolinas Cord Blood Bank accepts MAIL-IN DONATIONS FROM NORTH CAROLINA ONLY.
 Eligible mothers must register by the 34th week of pregnancy and pass a health screening.
 Call the CCBB Public Collection Kit program at 919-668-2071.

 The Celebration Stem Cell Centre (CSCC), offers both public donation and private "family banking" of umbilical cord blood.
 All cord blood collections are processed according to the highest standards in the industry in a new, state-of-the art facility located in Gilbert, Arizona.
 The public cord blood donation program is funded by the private "family banking" program and private philanthropy.

-Cleveland Cord Blood Center collects donations from two hospitals in the Cleveland area with NO advanced registration.
+Cleveland Cord Blood Center collects donations in the Cleveland area with NO advanced registration.
 The program operates 24/7, but the lab is not open on Sunday.
-They also collect cord blood from hospitals in Georgia, thanks to philanthropic funding from the Atlanta-based Katz Foundation.
+They also collect cord blood donations from hospitals in Georgia, thanks to philanthropic funding from the Atlanta-based Katz Foundation, and from California, where they are funded by the California Umbilical Cord Blood Collection Program (UCBCP).

 CNTS "Banco de Células Progenitoras del Centro Nacional de la Transfusión Sanguínea" is a public cord blood bank operated by the Ministry of Health that collects donations in Mexico City D.F.
 The donations are available to patients throughout Mexico.